 If you’ve had a primary credit card for a while and decide to open a new one based on a new benefit, like a higher percentage cash back offer or no annual fee, you don’t necessarily have to close the old account.
 Having a long history with a specific line of credit can help your credit score, as it means your total access to credit is higher.
 Use the old card once a year for a small purchase and pay it off that month, and you’ll keep your account active while still enjoying the benefits of your new card.

-Following these simple tips can help you jump-start your credit score, which can help you now and into the future.
+Following these simple tips can help you jump-start your credit score, which can help you now and in the future.